Happollyon/todo/readme.md

 # TODO

 this application was created as part of the Web Dev module in the CS course provided by NCIRL.
+Todo is an application that provides the user with the tools to organize their lives and tasks.

 ### Stack
 * Flask
 * html
 * css
 * JavaScript